FlipperPA/django-tempus-dominus/README.md

 * `DateTimePicker`, which defaults to `YYYY-MM-DD HH:mm:ss`
 * `TimePicker`, which defaults to `HH:mm:ss`

+A Django setting is provided for locaized date and time:

-If you set TEMPUS_DOMINUS_LOCALIZE in Django settings to True, widgets will be translated to browser language and use localised date and time formats
+* `TEMPUS_DOMINUS_LOCALIZE` (default: False): if True, widgets will be translated to the selected browser language and use the localized date and time formats.

 In your Django form, you can use the widgets like this: